 Waste disposal and recycling

-Magna deals with large amounts of hazardous and non hazardous waste each year.
+We deal with large amounts of hazardous and non hazardous waste each year.
 The law means we have to separate waste into categories before we can dispose of, or recycle, it.
-Magna is charged about £100,000 a year for this.
+This costs us about £100,000 a year.

 Recycling at home is really simple and is something that everyone can do.
 There are household recycling centres across Dorset, Devon and Somerset where wood, batteries, garden waste, cardboard, metal, plastic, bottles, fridges and freezers, electrical items, oil, fluorescent tubes, paint, glass bottles and paper is accepted.